RoyElkabetz/CityLearn-MAD-CATS/README.md

 We implement and use:

-- Uniform-Cost Search algorithm (a type of tree-search), which is a modified [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm), to find the optimal action for each building.
+- Uniform-Cost Search algorithm (a type of tree-search), which is a modified [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm), to find the next optimal action for each building.
 - Various predictors to predict the net consumption of each building for the next time frame (1 or 24 hrs)
-- Battery model to translate action to change in battery's state of charge (SoC).
+- Battery model to translate action to change in battery's state.
 - Local (instantaneous) estimation of the utility function to guide the search.
 - Depth-selective search, where the search is performed only on specified levels of the tree, and the rest is bridged by steps among which the action is uniformly divided.